aishwaryaiiitd/Shape-Interpolation/README.md

 i) Run "make" command on command line. ii) Run the Application by running "./shapeinterpolation" on command line.

--> The coordinates of images are present in images folder which can be stated in main.cpp for applying image interpolation on those images.
+-> The coordinates of images are present in txt files images folder which can be stated in main.cpp for applying image interpolation on those images.

 -> Use 'clear' button to reselect correspondences